utkarshg6/helpful/Git.md

 ### Reordering Commits

-- The reordering can be performed by reordering the lines of individual commit in the text editor.
+- The reordering can be performed by reordering the lines of an individual commit in the text editor.

 Let's consider an example

-The text-editor opens up displaying following lines
+The text-editor opens up displaying the following lines

 ```zsh
 pick f7f3f6d Commit 1